 To protect your rights in a condemnation case.

-The appraisal is based on specific proven comparable sales.
+The appraisal depends on specific verifiable comparable sales.

 The CMA will provide a non-specific figure.